Chris Scott (Australian footballer): Brisbane Lions

 Scott played a total of 160 games and kicked 56 goals for Brisbane Lions from 1997 until 2007.
+He was also a member of the Brisbane Lions premiership teams in 2001 and 2002.

 Coaching career

 Fremantle Football Club assistant coach (2008–2010)

 In 2008, Scott joined Fremantle Football Club as an assistant coach under senior coach Mark Harvey.

 Geelong Football Club senior coach (2011–present)

 In 2010, Scott was a frontrunner for the Port Adelaide Football Club senior coaching position to replace the sacked Mark Williams but ultimately fell short and caretaker senior coach and former Port captain, Matthew Primus, was chosen by the selection committee to be the club's senior coach.
 The media speculated that Scott was considered the second best applicant by the selection committee.
 On 18 October 2010, it was officially announced by the Geelong Football Club that Scott would be their senior coach, following Mark Thompson's resignation at the end of the 2010 season.